-How to Choose the Best Kombucha
+How to Choose The Best Kombucha Flavors

 Kombuchas have flooded the market – and for good reason.
-Even though kombucha teas have been around for thousands of years, their popularity has grown in the U.S. over the past decade.
+Even though kombucha teas have been around for thousands of years, their popularity has grown in the U.S. and elsewhere over the past decade.
 With so many to choose from, how do you know which is best for you?
 Is there a difference?

 Much like the craft beer industry, kombucha is all about personal taste.
 If you asked 100 people what their favorite kombucha brand was, you’d get a variety of responses.
-If you ask them what their favorite kombucha flavor is, there’s no telling what you’d hear.
+If you ask them what the best kombucha flavor is, there’s no telling what you’d hear.

-As this concoction ferments, the tea transforms from smooth to bubbly, much like beer but without as much fizz or buzz.
+As this concoction ferments, the tea transforms from smooth to bubbly — much like beer, but it’s not as fizzy and won’t give you buzz.
 In fact, in order for kombucha to be sold as a beverage for all ages, it may only contain 0.5 percent alcohol or less.

-Now, while this is the typical way of fermenting kombucha, the similarities between brands often stops there.
+Now, while this is the typical way of fermenting kombucha, the similarities between brands often stop there.
 Some brands choose to pasteurize their kombucha to kill any harmful bacteria that may have contaminated the mixture during the preparation of the brew.

 Thankfully, it is easy to find raw, unpasteurized kombucha with all of the wonderful and amazing cultures alive and well.

 Have you ever looked at all of the flavor options available in just a single brand of kombucha?
 How about amongst brands?
 The flavor combinations are mind-blowing.

-For those striving to support companies who put environment over profit, you’re going to have to dig a little deeper into brewing practices and company values.
-This may not be easy to find, but here’s a rule of thumb.
-Most companies who take environmental sustainability seriously will let you know about it.
+For those striving to support companies who put the environment over profit, you’re going to have to dig a little deeper into brewing practices and company values.
+This may not be easy to find, but here’s a rule of thumb: Most companies who take environmental sustainability seriously will let you know about it.
 It’s important to them and they want to encourage others to follow suit.
 If you can’t find their stance on sustainability on their website, it probably isn’t a priority.

-Choosing the best kombucha is purely up to the individual.
-We recommend starting with reading ingredients.
-Find one that matches your dietary and taste preferences, then giving a few a shot.
-Take the time to look at the company’s website to learn about how they brew their kombucha and from where their ingredients come.
-See if you can find anything about how they feel about their environmental impact.
-Once you discover a brand you want to support, try all of their flavors and get the word out.
-With all of the competition out there, any brand would love your endorsement.
+Choosing the best kombucha flavor is purely up to the individual.
+We recommend you start by reading the ingredients closely.
+Look at the company’s website to learn about how they brew their kombucha and where their ingredients come from.
+See if you can find out how they feel about their environmental impact.
+Find one that matches your dietary and taste preferences, or give a couple of options a shot.